DuoCast: Duo-Probabilistic Diffusion for Precipitation Nowcasting: Introduction

 \section{Introduction}

 Precipitation plays a vital role in weather systems, influencing temperature, humidity, and overall atmospheric conditions.
 Precipitation nowcasting, which predicts short-term rainfall using recent radar observations, is increasingly important for applications such as agriculture, transportation, and disaster response~\cite{zhang2023skilful}.
+Its importance was underscored during the July 2025 Texas flash floods: National Weather Service (NWS) observed localized totals over 5 inches and rainfall rates of 2–3 inches per hour at many locations, yet forecasts slightly mispredicted the heaviest cells, resulting in flash flooding in central Texas and trapping hundreds of people~\cite{cw3e2025-texas-floods-web}.
 Conventional approaches to nowcasting rely on numerical weather prediction (NWP), which simulates atmospheric dynamics by solving partial differential equations (PDEs) derived from physical laws~\cite{bauer2015quiet, lorenc1986analysis, alley2019advances}.
 However, the complexity of NWP renders them computationally expensive and inefficient for real-time forecasting~\cite{bi2023accurate}.

 Recent advances in data-driven deep learning techniques have shown greater potential than traditional NWP methods in precipitation prediction by leveraging large datasets and avoiding the need to solve complex physical equations.
 Deterministic models~\cite{shi2017deep, gao2022simvp, yan2024fourier, Lin_2025_CVPR} aim to capture the overall motion of precipitation systems by generating mean-value forecasts.
 However, they often produce blurry predictions and lack fine-grained spatial detail~\cite{ravuri2021skilful}.
 In contrast, probabilistic models~\cite{ravuri2021skilful, zhang2023skilful, gao2024prediff} introduce stochastic latent variables to better capture local-scale variability.
 While effective at modeling uncertainty, treating the entire system as fully stochastic can introduce excessive randomness and degrade forecasting precision~\cite{yu2024diffcast}.
 To address this, hybrid approaches such as DiffCast~\cite{yu2024diffcast} combine global deterministic forecasting with local probabilistic refinement.
 Nevertheless, its CNN-based diffusion model struggles to preserve high-frequency information due to limited capacity~\cite{yang2023diffusion}, resulting in less spatially accurate precipitation intensity, as illustrated in Fig.~\ref{fig:warm_micro}(b).